ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     from experimenting with strong authentication-based mechanisms.
-The intent of the "pct" tag is to give Domain Owners a method to enact a slow rollout of enforcement of the DMARC mechanism, but as is discussed in (#message-sampling) the tag is at best a very rough approximation of such a method.
+The intent of the "pct" tag is to give Domain Owners a method to enact a slow rollout of enforcement of the DMARC mechanism, but as is discussed in (#message-sampling) the tag is at best a rough approximation of such a method.

 rua:
 :   Addresses to which aggregate feedback is to be sent (comma-